2018 MLS Roster Composition

 Supplemental and Reserve Roster Players on the Disabled List

-In the event a player on a club's Supplemental or Reserve Roster suffers an injury that will place such Player on the Disabled List, the club may replace the injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (e.g., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may only be replaced by a Player earning the Reserve Minimum Salary (subject to the Club Salary Budget)).
+If a player on a club's Supplemental Roster or Reserve Roster suffers an injury that will place such a player on the Disabled List, the club may replace the injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (i.e., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may only be replaced by a player earning the Reserve Minimum Salary (subject to the Club Salary Budget)).
 Such Reserve Minimum Salary will be charged to the Club Salary Budget.
-Therefore, a Club must have Salary Budget space to replace the injured Player on the Supplemental or Reserve Roster with a Disabled List Replacement Player.
-The Club must also ensure it has the necessary Roster space and Club Salary Budget available when the Player is removed from the Disabled List.
+Therefore, a club must have Salary Budget space to replace the injured player on the Supplemental Roster or Reserve Roster with a Disabled List Replacement Player.
+The club must also ensure it has the necessary roster space and Club Salary Budget available when the player is removed from the Disabled List.

-NOTE: No changes may be made to a club's roster during the period beginning on September 15, 2017 (day after Roster Freeze Date) through the day after MLS Cup.
-Nevertheless, a team may obtain players in accordance with the Extreme Hardship rules and procedures to replace players who are injured or otherwise legitimately unavailable after the Roster Freeze Date.
+NOTE: No changes may be made to a club's roster after the Roster Freeze Date (September 14, 2018) and running through the day after MLS Cup.
+Nevertheless, a club may obtain players in accordance with the Extreme Hardship rules and procedures to replace players who are injured or otherwise legitimately unavailable after the Roster Freeze Date.

 Methods of Removing a Player from a Roster

 Clubs may waive players based on performance at any time during the MLS season.
-A club may waive a Semi-Guaranteed Player at any time during the regular season until 48-hours prior to the Contract Guarantee Date.
-A club may waived a Guaranteed or Semi-Guaranteed Player after the Contract Guarantee Date only with League approval.
+A club may waive a Semi-Guaranteed Player at any time during the regular season until 48 hours prior to the Contract Guarantee Date.
+A club may waive a Guaranteed or Semi-Guaranteed Player after the Contract Guarantee Date only with League approval.
 Clubs may not waive a player between the Roster Freeze Date and MLS Cup.

-Semi-Guaranteed Players waived on or after the Contract Guarantee Date of any League year and Guaranteed Players waived anytime, and who clear waivers (i.e., not picked up by another club), will continue to have their Salary Budget Charge count against the Club Salary Budget.
-The club waiving the player will not receive a replacement player except through the Discovery Process.
+Semi-Guaranteed Players waived on or after the Contract Guarantee Date of any League Year and Guaranteed Players waived anytime, and who clear waivers (i.e., not picked up by another club), will continue to have their Salary Budget Charge count against the Club Salary Budget.
+The club waiving the player will not receive a replacement player.

 Transfers and Loans

-An MLS player may be transferred or loaned at any time to a non-MLS club (subject to that club's Federation's transfer window), and subject to the consent of the player.
-Upon loaning a player, clubs will receive roster relief but not salary budget relief unless otherwise agreed to in the loan agreement.
+An MLS player may be transferred or loaned at any time to a non-MLS club (subject to the receiving club's applicable Federation's transfer window), and subject to the consent of the player.
+Upon loaning a player, clubs will receive roster relief but not Salary Budget relief unless otherwise agreed to in the loan agreement.

 Transfer and Loan Fees